Frequently Asked Questions

 Complaints or Commendations

-If you are unhappy with the care provided to you by a Dorchester County EMS unit, or would like to commend a unit for their quality care, Director Rahilly can be reached at the Dorchester County EMS Office via phone 410-228-2726 or via the 911 Center main administrative line at 410-228-2222.
+If you are unhappy with the care provided to you by a Dorchester County EMS unit, or would like to commend a unit for their quality care, please contact the Dorchester County EMS Office via phone 410-228-2726 or via the 911 Center main administrative line at 410-228-2222.